 You can find this design, and others like it on 3DShook.

-The designer said: “Inspired by the legendary mayan civilization, this ring represents the geometric perfection of the architecture, design and symbology of this great ancient civilization.
+The designer said of this piece of 3D printed jewelry: “Inspired by the legendary mayan civilization, this ring represents the geometric perfection of the architecture, design and symbology of this great ancient civilization.
 The equilibrium symbol is at the center of the ring.”

 Check out the design on Thingiverse.